chevere/docs/packages/Pluggable.md

 `🚧 OUTDATED DOCS`

-The `Chevere\Components\Pluggable` namespace provides components for providing pluggable logic, allowing instructions to be easily extended.
+The `Chevere\Pluggable` namespace provides components for providing pluggable logic, allowing instructions to be easily extended.

 ::: tip
 A class defining pluggable logic is known as _pluggable_.